-Today I went to a pastors conference in Springfield, MO.
-I had a great time with coworkers and enjoyed the discussions at the conference.
+During my time as a pastor, we drove the iffy van to a conference in Springfield, MO.
+I had a great time with coworkers and enjoyed the discussions at the gathering.
 But the highlight was seeing Steve Smallwood (@stevedsmallwood on twitter).
 Without Steve there would be no Marriages Restored, and no marriage to Ann.

 When I first found out about Ann's affair I felt like a walking Picasso.
 Four days after revelation day I traveled the two hundred miles to Springfield for my monthly Army Reserves Drill.
 I sought Steve out and asked him if I could talk with him.
 We walked a couple of first downs down the hall and outside the glass doors.
 He looked at my face and asked, "What happened?
 Did your wife have an affair?"

 I was undone.
 I have no idea what I said in my stunned state.
 I indicated yes.
 I felt comfort in his presence.